Directory submission for startups

 Directory submission for startups: the tested list to hit DR 20

 Your startup launched on a domain with a Domain Rating of zero.
-Until that number climbs, your pages don't rank and nobody finds you.
-DR Launcher hands you the tested map of 50+ paid directories that actually pass DR value — you submit yourself in minutes, hit DR 20, and pick up real referral traffic along the way.
+Until that number climbs, your pages struggle to rank and nobody finds you.
+DR Launcher hands you the tested map of 50+ paid directories worth submitting to — quick paid placements with real pages, clear pricing, and no badge requirements.
+You submit yourself in minutes and pick up real referral traffic along the way.
 One-time $69.99, no per-product fees, no reciprocal badges.

 Why startups should care about directory backlinks